tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/iv.md

 ```
 {{% /codeblock %}}

-In this regression, however, there are terms in the error term such as the employer's father's education `fatheduc` that potentially influences `educ` leading to an omitted variable bias.
-We obviously cannot add `fatheduc` as another independent variable as that will violate the assumption of 'no perfect multicollinearity'.
-Thus, a possible solution is to use `fatheduc` as an instrument for `educ`.
-Let us check if we can indeed use `fatheduc` as an instrument for  `educ`.
+However, this model likely suffers from endogeneity due to omitted variable bias.
+An employee's innate ability is likely correlated to their wages and to the level of education they have attained.
+As a result, the OLS estimate of the  effect of education and wages is an inconsistent estimate because this variable is omitted from the model.

+A possible solution is to use `fatheduc` as an instrument for `educ`.
+This is because a parent's level of education can serve as a proxy for the resources and opportunities available to their child.
+Parents with higher education often have better income, stability, and access to educational resources.
+Consequently, they can provide their children with a better education, which, in turn, can increase their earning potential.
+It is also important to note that a parent's education does not directly influence the wages their child may receive, nor does it have any direct impact on other variables that could potentially affect wages, such as the child's innate ability.

+Hence, intuitively `fatheduc` could be a good candidate for a IV but let us check if it indeed fulfills these criterion.

 ## Instrument validity
 A valid instrument, Z is the one that fulfills the following 2 conditions:

-1)It is correlated with the independent variable, X i.e. it is relevant.
+1) **Relevance**: It is correlated with the independent variable, X i.e. it is relevant.

-2)It is not correlated with the error term, $\mu$ i.e. it is exogenous.
+2) **Exogeneity**: It is not correlated with the error term, $\mu$ i.e. it is exogenous.

 In other words, Z should affect the outcome variable, Y, only through X to be considered as a valid instrument.